apache/airflow/docs/apache-airflow/administration-and-deployment/security/webserver.rst

         --role Admin \
         --email spiderman@superhero.org

-It is however possible to switch on authentication by either using one of the supplied backends or creating your own.

 To deactivate the authentication and allow users to be identified as Anonymous, the following entry in ``$AIRFLOW_HOME/webserver_config.py`` needs to be set with the desired role that the Anonymous user will have by default: